thefirehacker/TimeCapsule-SLM/README.md

-# Canvas3D-LLM
+# SketchPad-SLM

 > A live p5.js code editor with Monaco Editor and AI World Generator.

-Canvas3D-LLM provides a split-view p5.js live editor where you can write compact JavaScript code and see it execute immediately.
+SketchPad-SLM provides a split-view p5.js live editor where you can write compact JavaScript code and see it execute immediately.
 It also includes an AI-powered world generator using modern Small Language Models that run directly in your browser.

 ---